How To Vet A Fashion Brand’s Ethics & Sustainability Practices

 Its brand directory is home to thousands of brands, rated on the social and environmental issues of people, planet, animals, and information sources (such as certifications).
 Brands are then categorised in one of five tiers: great, good, it’s a start, not good enough, and we avoid.

 Each year, Baptist World Aid rallies together hundreds of brands to rate how they stand, ethically and sustainably.
-The Australian not-for-profit Christian organisation uses an A+ to F grading system, and audits brands globally, but only companies that are estimated to have annual revenue of more than $50 million (or $30 million NZD for New Zealand companies).
+The Australian not-for-profit Christian organisation uses an A+ to F grading system, and audits brands globally, but only companies that are estimated to have annual revenue of more than £27 million.
 Smaller companies can participate if they chose to, but aren't included if they chose not to engage.

 The rating scheme is based on five pillars with various weights allocated to each.
 Supplier relationships and human rights monitoring is worth 34%, worker empowerment is 25%, environmental sustainability is 20%, tracing and risk is 15%, and policies and governance is 6%.